merenlab/merenlab.org/_posts/miscellaneous/2016-04-08-interesting-people-of-science.md

 comments: true
 ---

 I never really planned to become a scientist (I rarely plan for things anyway (and it is even [rarer](https://www.quora.com/Which-is-correct-rarer-or-more-rare) that things I plan for go as planned)).
 Nevertheless, I am very glad that I run into science, and now it is a thing in my life.
-Thanks to science, I get to spend time with a lot of very interesting people.
+Because thanks to it, I get to spend time with a lot of very interesting people.

 Most likely interesting people are distributed evenly across all professions, and science does not necessarily have more interesting people than any other profession.
 But science *is* a bit different with its interesting people, and how reachable they are.
 For instance, going to someone's institution, giving a talk, and having 6 meetings in a row with people you mostly know in "*Lastname et al*" form is not common to most professions (I was a musician, a photographer, and an engineer before science, and I also managed a very successful sunflower seed selling business in front of our apartment when I was four years old: I speak from experience).